Marginal/XPlane2Blender/XPlaneReadme.txt

  - Only Lamps and Mesh Faces are exported.
  - All objects must share a single texture (this is a limitation of the X-Plane .obj file format).
- - No use is made of the more efficient Quad_Strip and Tri_Fan objects.
+ - No use is made of the more efficient Quad_Strip and Tri_Fan X-Plane objects.